TahsinAyman/create-cdr-app/README.md

 Commands:
-  new [options] <project-name>  Create a Project generate|g <project-name>     Create a Module For The Project help [command]                display help for command
+  new [options] <project-name>  Create a Project generate|g <module-name>     Create a Module For The Project help [command]                display help for command
 ```